NetherStef/3ds-button-tester/README.md

 and it will show up on your 3ds

+For users using windows or other operating systems

+follow the instructions to make the base devkitpro template and it should work correctly.

 Changelogs
 Added the On screen keyboard if X + Y are pressed.
 Changed kDown to kHeld on dual inputs to get more accurate input.